Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

 As shown in Figure \ref{fig:sequence_diagram}, the Dialogue Manager can also directly perform a request to the Plan Manager service.
 For the sake of simplicity, this eventuality has not been reported in Algorithm \ref{algorithm1}.
-However, during the conversation, the system can also propose activities to the user, e.g., ``Do you want me to play some music?" (proposals for activities are among the sentence types that can be chosen while exploring a topic).
-In case the user answers affirmatively, the Dialogue Manager sends to the Plan Manager a trigger sentence associated with the proposed activity, and stores the response (i.e., the plan and the plan sentence).
-This information, if present, will be then returned as a response to the Hub along with the dialogue sentence (i.e., the actual continuation of the dialogue), and the updated client state.
+However, during the conversation, the system can also propose activities to the user, e.g., ``Do you want me to play some music?", which will ultimately trigger a plan in case the user answers affirmatively (proposals for activities are among the sentence types that can be chosen while exploring a topic).

+\begin{remark} Similarly to what we did for intent matching, a more sophisticated mechanism for sentence matching might be adopted.
+This approach would merge syntax matching and data-driven example-based methods \cite{mrkvsic2017}, rather than relying solely on keyword matching. \end{remark}